JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-26-explain_clinical_doc_granular_en.md

 val ner_pipeline = PretrainedPipeline("explain_clinical_doc_granular", "en", "clinical/models")

-val result = ner_pipeline.annotate("""The patient admitted for gastrointestinal pathology, under working treatment.
+val result = ner_pipeline.fullAnnotate("""The patient admitted for gastrointestinal pathology, under working treatment.
 History of prior heart murmur with echocardiogram findings as above on March 1998.
 According to the latest echocardiogram, basically revealed normal left ventricular function with left atrial enlargement .
 Based on the above findings, we will treat her medically with ACE inhibitors and diuretics and see how she fares.""")